ArtemyKlimov/sorted_vector/README.md

-Realisation of sorted vector (not presented in STL).
+Realization of sorted vector (not presented in STL).
 Used templates
+Added tests